ornelladotcom/resume-website-workshop/workshop/1-create-html.md

 ## Summary and next steps

 You've now created your first HTML page!
-Next, let's [add additional content](./2-add-content.md) such as your email address and sections for your experience..
+Next, let's [add additional content](./2-add-content.md) such as your email address and sections for your experience.